stugreenham/figma-project-notes/README.md

 # Project Notes
 'Project Notes' helps you keep your project organised with easy to access titles, footnotes and stickies for all your artboards.
-'Project Notes' helps you keep your project organised with easy to access titles, footnotes and stickies for all your artboards.

 [Figma Plugin Install Link](https://www.figma.com/community/plugin/814117528089546244)